 Proof of Canadian citizenship or Permanent Residency

-Official High School Transcripts
+Official High School Transcripts (Report cards not accepted)

-Once students send the email in Step 2 to 32cbgrecruiting@forces.gc.ca students will be contacted by recruiting staff to book the FORCE Physical Fitness Assessment.
+Once students send the email in Step 2 to 32cbgrecruiting@forces.gc.ca, students will be contacted by recruiting staff to book the FORCE Physical Fitness Assessment.

-Details of the FORCE test: https://cfmws.ca/sport-fitness-rec/fitness-testing/cmtfe-force-evaluation/force-evaluation
+Details of the FORCE test can be found at: https://cfmws.ca/sport-fitness-rec/fitness-testing/cmtfe-force-evaluation/force-evaluation

 Step 5: Additional Testing